hany606/hany606.github.io/index.md

 ## Research Interest
-At the current moment, I am working on zero-shot generalization in RL.
+At the current moment, I am working on zero-shot task generalization with RL.
 Generally, I am interested in:
 * Reinforcement Learning
 * Robotics
 * Multi-Agent Systems